-What’s worse than being stricken with stomach flu on vacation?
-Maybe it’s being quarantined on a cruise ship with hundreds of other passengers suffering from the same illness.
+What’s worse than contracting stomach flu on vacation?
+Maybe it’s enduring quarantine on a cruise ship with hundreds of other passengers suffering from the same illness.

 That’s what happened to Randy Fulp when he sailed to Mexico with a group of friends on the Caribbean Princess in January.
 An appraiser from Sacramento, Fulp is a seasoned cruiser and knows the risk of getting sick, particularly at this time of year.
 Cruise ships are on high alert for sightings of the Norwalk virus, also known as the norovirus or stomach flu, a highly contagious gastrointestinal illness.